THEDARKC0DER/pokedex-react/README.md

 - Utility-first CSS for rapid UI development
 - Makes responsiveness and consistent styling easier
 - Reduces need for custom CSS files

+## Axios :
+- Used for handling HTTP requests to the PokeAPI
+- Provides a cleaner API compared to `fetch`
+- Simplifies error handling and response parsing

 ## PokeAPI :
 - Public REST API used to fetch Pokemon data